DATA-606-SPRING-2022/Jin_DATA606/README.md

 ## Exploratory Data Analysis

 For this project, I choose the Appliance category from the entire Amazon review dataset because it has a moderate number of review and product records.
 This section summarize the EDA for the datasets.
-For a more comprehensive demonstration and visualization, please use the EDA notebook at <a href="https://github.com/JinHuiXu1991/Jin_DATA606/blob/2def288e220758e429219f0b2adde8b4a051fb07/ipynb/DATA606_Part1.ipynb">EDA notebook link</a> with the PowerPoint presentation slides at <a href="https://github.com/JinHuiXu1991/Jin_DATA606/blob/2def288e220758e429219f0b2adde8b4a051fb07/ipynb/DATA606_Part1.ipynb">PowerPoint Presentation link</a>.
+For a more comprehensive demonstration and visualization, please use the EDA notebook at <a href="https://github.com/JinHuiXu1991/Jin_DATA606/blob/2def288e220758e429219f0b2adde8b4a051fb07/ipynb/DATA606_Part1.ipynb">EDA notebook link</a>.

 ### Review Data
 There are a total of 602,777 review records in this category, and the dataset has 12 different features.